 In Game 4 of the Fall Classic, Bill Bevens comes within one out from pitching the first no-hitter in World Series history.
 The Yankee hurler loses his claim to fame and the game when Cookie Lavagetto, pinch-hitting for Eddie Stanky, hits a two-out ninth-inning double, giving the Dodgers a 3-2 improbable victory.

 In Game 3 of National League play-off series at the Polo Grounds, Bobby Thomson's 'shot heard around the world' beats the Dodgers in the bottom of the ninth and the Giants win the pennant, the Giants win the pennant.
 The round-tripper, better known as the 'shot heard around the world', becomes one of the famous home runs in baseball history.

-At Dodger Stadium, the Giants beat Los Angeles, 6-4, to take the rubber game of the National League playoffs beating Los Angeles, 6-4 as Don Larsen gets the win in relief of Juan Marichal.
-Thanks to the extended season, Maury Wills sets a major league record for the most games played in a season, appearing in all of his team's 165 games.
+At Dodger Stadium, the Giants beat Los Angeles, 6-4, to take the rubber game of the best-of-three National League playoffs, clinching the National League pennant.
+LA shortstop Maury Wills sets a major league record for the most games played in a season, appearing in all of his team's 165 games.